kr2792/Auth0-SAML/README.md

 # shibboleth-test
+This configurations uses React but Auth0 also supports other SSO implementations such a Angular or Vue.

+## Starting project
-Auth0 SAML configuration.
-Download project, run *yarn* to install node packages.
+Clone repository, run *yarn* to install node packages.
 You'll have to create an env.local file with variables called *REACT_APP_AUTH0_CLIENT_ID* and *REACT_APP_AUTH0_DOMAIN*.
-You need to leave then undefined, as they required values from the service provider Auth0.
+You need to leave them undefined, as their required values come from the service provider Auth0 tent which you haven't made yet.

 ## Create Auth0 Tenant